RobinHerbots/Inputmask/README.md

 ### preValidation
 Hook to preValidate the input.
 Useful for validating regardless the definition.
 Args => buffer, pos, char, isSelection, opts, maskset, caretPos, strict => return true/false/command object
 When return true, the normal validation kicks in, otherwise it is skipped.

+When returning a command object the actions are executed and futher validation is stopped.
+If you want to continue further validation, you need to add the rewritePosition action.

 ### staticDefinitionSymbol
 The staticDefinitionSymbol option is used to indicate that the static entries in the mask can match a certain definition.
 Especially usefull with alternators so that static element in the mask can match another alternation.